 Using the microwave ranging system, GRACE can measure the distance between satellites to within one micron -- about the diameter of a blood cell.

-The two GRACE-FO satellites will use the same kind of microwave ranging system, and can expect to achieve a similar level of precision.
-But they will also test an experimental instrument using lasers instead of microwaves, which promises to make measurements of their separation distance at least 20 times more precise.
+The two GRACE-FO satellites use the same kind of microwave ranging system as GRACE, and can achieve a similar level of precision.
+But they will also test and demonstrate an experimental instrument using lasers instead of microwaves, which promises to improve the precision of separation distance measurements on future generations of GRACE satellites by a factor of up to 20, thanks to the laser’s higher frequencies.

-The testing and demonstration of the laser interferometer is envisioned for the next-generation version of GRACE.
-“It will be the first time we've ever done active laser ranging between two spacecraft,” said Deputy Project Manager Mike Gross, who also Flight Systems Manager.
+Once validated on GRACE-FO, the laser interferometer is envisioned to be used operationally for the next-generation version of GRACE.
+“It will be the first time we've ever done active laser ranging between two spacecraft,” said Deputy Project Manager Mike Gross, who is also Flight Systems Manager.

 The accelerometer measures the forces that move the satellite by pushing on its surface.
 “The measurement allows us to correct for anything that is related to drag or solar pressure, leaving just gravity,” JPL Director and former Project Scientist Mike Watkins said.

 Together, these very precise measurements of location, force and orbital change translate into an observation of gravity with unprecedented accuracy.
-Unlike most satellites, which are put in a carefully controlled orbit, the GRACE satellites were launched into a high orbit and then largely left alone.
-Flight engineers maneuver the satellites only if they separate by more than 155 miles (250 km).
+Flight engineers maneuver the satellites only if they separate by more than 155 miles (250 km), otherwise they are left alone and gravity ‘tugs and pulls’ on them.
 As the satellites circle the Earth, the ranging technology tells scientists exactly where each satellite is relative to the other.
 Supercomputers and scientists compare the positions of the satellites relative to each other and to previous orbits, noting every variation.

 As the satellites orbit, the Earth turns underneath.
 By the time the satellite crosses back into daylight, it is over the region neighboring the area seen in its last orbit.
 In a 24-hour period, polar orbiting satellites will view most of the Earth twice: once in daylight and once in darkness.